rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 A reduction is an operation that reduces a large amount of data, a vector or a matrix, to a single number.
-The sum examble above is a reduction.
+The sum example above is a reduction.
 Since data is needed from all ranks, this tends to be a time consuming operation, similar to a gather operation.
 Usually each rank first performs the reduction locally, arriving at a single number.
 They then perform the steps of collecting data from some of the ranks and performing the reduction on that data, until all the data has been collected.
-The most efficient implementation depends several technical features of the system.
+The most efficient implementation depends on several technical features of the system.
 Fortunately many common reductions are implemented in the MPI library and are often optimised for a specific system.

-### All to All
+### All-to-All

 In other cases, some information needs to be sent from every rank to every other rank in the system.
 This is the most problematic scenario; the large amount of communication required reduces the potential gain from designing a parallel algorithm.
-Nevertheless the perfomance gain may be worth the effort if it is necessary to solve the problem quickly.
+Nevertheless the performance gain may be worth the effort if it is necessary to solve the problem quickly.